 3. Submit your claim

-Once the key information has been collated your solicitor will then submit your claim to the PIAB and to the party responsible for your exposure to asbestos.
+Once the key information has been collated, your solicitor will submit your claim to the PIAB and the party responsible for your asbestos exposure.

 4. Litigation